Metoclopramide: 7 things you should know

 - Metoclopramide use has been associated with the development of tardive dyskinesia (TD) (a nerve disorder characterized by involuntary movements of the face and jaws).
 Discontinue metoclopramide if TD develops; symptoms may lessen or resolve in some patients once metoclopramide has been stopped; however, in some patients TD is irreversible and there is no known treatment.
-Risk increases with duration of treatment and cumulative dose and may be higher in the elderly, in women, and in diabetics.
+Risk increases with the duration of treatment and cumulative dose and may be higher in the elderly, in women, and diabetics.
 Metoclopramide should not be taken for longer than 12 weeks unless the benefits outweigh the risks.

 - Rarely, may cause Neuroleptic Malignant Syndrome; symptoms include high body temperature, muscle rigidity, and mental disturbances.
 Discontinue metoclopramide immediately and seek urgent medical advice.

 - Some people may experience withdrawal symptoms after stopping metoclopramide, such as dizziness, nervousness, or headaches.

 - May not be suitable for some people including those with Parkinson's disease, epilepsy, high blood pressure, cirrhosis, kidney disease, congestive heart failure, preexisting gastrointestinal problems (such as hemorrhage, obstruction, perforation); pheochromocytoma; or previous intolerance to metoclopramide.

-- May interact with a number of other drugs including narcotic analgesics, anticholinergics, digoxin, and monoamine oxidase antidepressants.
+- May interact with several other drugs including narcotic analgesics, anticholinergics, digoxin, and monoamine oxidase antidepressants.
 May affect the absorption of some drugs.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 - May be taken with or without food.

 - Take exactly as directed by your doctor.
 Do not increase or decrease the dosage without his or her advice.